How to simulate quantum dynamics subject to noise with graphs

 We will then create the full Hamiltonian by adding the noise and drive terms together.
 The noise Hamiltonians were sampled on $50$ time points whereas the CORPSE Hamiltonian contains only $3$ time segments.
 Boulder Opal automatically reconciles differing time segmentation while summing over Hamiltonian terms.

-# Run this number of simulations with different noise trajectories
+# Number of simulations noise trajectories to average over.

 initial_state = graph.fock_state(2, 0)[:, None]